-- Are the standards of the proposed course consistent with the standards for other courses taught at UCM? - Is the level appropriate (lower division, upper division)? - Are the prerequisites for the course consistent with the level? - Is the instructional format justified (lecture, lab, etc.)? - Is the unit value for the course justified? - Is there an appropriate workload for the number of units offered (governed by SR 760)? - If a course is listed for variable units, does the description specify how unit value will be assigned?
+- Are the standards of the proposed course consistent with the standards for other courses taught at UCM? - Is the level appropriate (lower division, upper division)? - Are the prerequisites for the course consistent with the level? - Is the instructional format justified (lecture, lab, etc.)? - Is the unit value for the course justified? - Is there an appropriate workload for the number of units offered (governed by SR 7605)? - If a course is listed for variable units, does the description specify how unit value will be assigned?
 Are requirements clearly delineated for unit value? - Does the course appear to fit within the major or minor curriculum or subject area?
-If an interdisciplinary or cross-listed course, are the subject areas and/or content described? - Is the course description for the Catalog correct and consistent with the information given in the CP? - Are the anticipated resources consistent with the course format and description?
+Does the course content overlap with that of any existing courses? - If an interdisciplinary or cross-listed course, are the subject areas and/or content described? - Is the course description for the Catalog correct and consistent with the information given in the CP?